-MAWD

-On December 1st - 3rd, 2011, Managers LeRoy Carriere, Todd Miller and Administrator Rob Sando attended the annual meeting of the Minnesota Association of Watershed Districts (MAWD) held in Alexandria, Minnesota.
+MAWD - In December of 2013, Managers LeRoy Carriere and Aaron Magnusson as well as Administrator Halstensgard and Technician McCormack, attended the annual meeting of the Minnesota Association of Watershed Districts (MAWD) held in Alexandria, Minnesota.
 The district is a member of MAWD which provides assistance on issues that affect watershed districts.

-RRWMB

-The Red River Watershed Management Board (RRWMB) delegate in 2011 was Manager Todd Miller.
+RRWMB - The Red River Watershed Management Board (RRWMB) delegate in 2013 was Manager LeRoy Carriere.
 The District also participates in an annual conference sponsored by RRWMB and FDRWG held in March of each year.

-RRIW

-The Roseau River International Watershed (RRIW) was created in 2000 with representation from both the United States (Minnesota) and Canada (Manitoba).
+RRIW - The Roseau River International Watershed (RRIW) was created in 2000 with representation from both the United States (Minnesota) and Canada (Manitoba).
 The group continues to meet to address water related issues and concerns within the Roseau River Basin.
-The two RRWD board members delegated to represent the RRWD in 2011 were Managers LaVerne Voll and Floyd Haugen.
+The two RRWD board members delegated to represent the RRWD in 2013 were Managers LaVerne Voll and Floyd Haugen.

-Citizens Advisory Committee (CAC)

-On January 4, 2011 the Citizens Advisory Committee held it's annual meeting.
-The group discussed several of the District's proposed projects.
-Members of the CAC are as follows:
+Citizens Advisory Committee (CAC) - On February 8th, 2012 the Citizens Advisory Committee held it's annual meeting.
+The group discussed several of the District's proposed projects and outlined suggestions for the RRWD Board of Managers.
+For a list of committee members, please contact the office.